Home » Addiction » Behavioral » Internet

 Healthy Boundaries and Routines

 Establishing healthy boundaries and routines involves creating a balanced schedule that allocates specific times for online and offline activities.
 This approach encourages individuals to engage in physical exercise, social interactions, and hobbies outside of the Internet.
 The advantage is that it promotes a well-rounded lifestyle and reduces dependency on digital devices.
-A disadvantage is the initial difficulty in breaking established habits and the need for ongoing discipline.

 Professional Counseling